 SPIA Study Abroad Scholarships

 Our School believes international education is vital to the educational mission of SPIA and encourages students to pursue foreign study.
-As part of that mission, SPIA sponsors need-based scholarships to broaden opportunities abroad for students majoring in political science or international affairs who may not otherwise do so due to financial considerations.
-SPIA Study Abroad Scholarships are available each year for use towards any SPIA-led programs.
-These include:
+As part of that mission, SPIA sponsors need-based scholarships and crowdfunding opportunities for students majoring in political science or international affairs who may not be able to participate due to financial considerations.
+Applications for the scholarships or other funding opportunities are due in late September.

-Applications are generally due mid-November each year.
-The current application and additional information may be found here.
+The latest application and additional information may be found here.